Website translation with various price ranges

 We are about to discuss the most straightforward, but at the same time, the most difficult option which is translating your whole site manually.
 You can just take the content on your website and translate it by yourself manually in another language.
 Something to consider is that if you or someone on your team is going to use this method, you must be sure that you speak that language perfectly.

-Another disadvantage of this method is that also takes the longest time, especially if your website has a lot of content.
-On the other hand, doing a manual translation is free of charge if you it’s done at 100% by you.
+Another disadvantage of this method is that it also takes the longest time, especially if your website has a lot of content.
+On the other hand, doing a manual translation is free of charge if it’s done at 100% by you.

 If your site is small, and you speak one or more of the same languages as your audience does, this method is definitely the best option for you.

-#2 – Hire a professional translator
+#2 – Hire a professional translator, comes with a price

 If you or any member of your team can’t translate your website, there’s always the option of hiring a professional translator.
 Even when this is another straightforward option, the problem is that it can be a bit more expensive.
 However, if we talk about the advantages, one of them is that there are a lot of great professional translators available for you at affordable rates.